IntersectMBO/plutus/plutus-metatheory/src/Builtin/Signature.lagda.md

 open TyCon
 ```

-## Built-in compatible types
+## Argument Types and Built-in Compatible Types

 The arguments of a built-in function can't be just any type, but are restricted
 to certain types, which in this file are called *argument* types.
-They are either a variable of kind * (that is, ranging over any term)
+They are either a variable of kind * (that is, ranging over any type)
 or a *built-in-compatible* type.

 The built-in compatible types are either type constants of kind ♯, type variables,